realpython/python-guide/docs/dev/env.rst

 Python-mode
 ^^^^^^^^^^^

-Python-mode_ is a complex solution in VIM for working with python code.
+Python-mode_ is a complex solution in VIM for working with Python code.
 It has:

 - Asynchronous Python code checking (pylint, pyflakes, pep8, mccabe) in any combination